Life in Barcelona

 - © Judit Contreras

 Studying at IBEI means living during a year in one of the most attractive and cosmopolitan European cities.
 Two hundred years of history have printed their mark on the cultural heritage of Barcelona.
-The urban transformation carried out during the last two decades and the consequent opening towards the sea of the city, have turned the Catalan capital into a fascinating city in which to live.
+The urban transformation carried out during the last two decades and the consequent opening towards the sea of the city, have turned the Catalan capital into a fascinating city to live in.

 The city combines this exceptional academic environment with an unbeatable quality of life.
 In comparison with other large European cities, the cost of living is relatively low.
 The city has a Mediterranean climate with mild winters and hot summers, and its excellent location offers endless opportunities for leisure time, thanks to the magnificent beaches of the Catalan coast and the chance to ski, trek and climb in the Pyrenees, near the Catalan capital.